laike9m/zhihu-card/README.md

 ## Usage

-Use last part of your homepage url as `data-userhash`'s value, like this:
+Use the last part of your homepage url as `data-userhash`'s value, like this:
 ![](images/uid.png)

 ```html